Acacia alpina

 Acacia alpina, commonly known as alpine wattle is a species of flowering plant in the family Fabaceae and is endemic to alpine and subalpine regions of south-eastern continental Australia.
 It is an erect or spreading shrub or tree with egg-shaped or broadly egg-shaped phyllodes with the narrower end towards the base, flowers arranged in 1 or 2 racemes in the axils of phyllodes, each with cylindrical to oblong, usually pale yellow flowers, and thin-walled, gently curved or coiled pods 30–80 mm long.

 Description

 Acacia alpina is an erect or spreading, tangled shrub that typically grows to 1–2 m high and up to 10 m wide.
 The phyllodes are egg-shaped, broadly egg-shaped or more or less round and asymmetrical, 15–35 mm long and 8–25 mm wide.
 There is a D-shaped stipule at the base of the phyllode, but that falls off as the phyllode develops.
+The phyllodes are thick and coriaceous, common with alpine and subalpine shrubs.

+Flowers and fruits

 The flowers are usually pale yellow, borne in 1 or 2 cylindrical to oblong spikes 5–15 mm long in the axils of phyllodes, each spike with few flowers on a peduncle 1–3 mm long.
 Flowering mainly occurs from October to November, and the fruit is a thin-walled, gently curved or coiled pod, 30–80 mm long and 3–6 mm wide, containing narrowly elliptic seeds 3.5–5 mm long.